 Ultimately, when PR agencies work, they truly deliver results.
 Senior business development and marketing teams who recognize this engage skilled PR firms, are focused, and have a clear and proven commercial and creative drive, ensuring that the campaigns they produce deliver consistently.
 Indeed, there’s a lot to be said for the degree of outcomes that businesses can achieve.
 Hiring a PR firm to execute a powerful and engaging PR brief can help you maximize these outcomes.

 For those looking to gain media coverage and gain a fresh perspective, Pressfarm is a great way to go.
 Pressfarm works with startups and companies to create newsworthy content.
 This content ranges from email pitches and press releases to guest posts and press kits and is either distributed to media professionals or on branded channels.
 Pressfarm’s media database of over 1 million media contacts is also perfect for companies that need help finding their ideal media match.
 Finally, the team at Pressfarm will also help with online media distribution that helps your brand feature in relevant search results on multiple search engines.

 Let us now look at how hiring an in-house PR team can benefit you if hiring an agency isn’t the right fit for your business.

 1) This team has knowledge of the business and industry

 A significant benefit to using an in-house PR team is that they have more knowledge about your company, brand, customers, and audience than any external PR agency.
-After all, you may need to educate a PR agency about all the information necessary and monitor their work to ensure that it aligns with your brand message.
+After all, you may need to educate a PR agency about your brand and monitor their work to ensure that it aligns with your brand message.
 However, an in-house team cannot make any mistakes when talking about their own company.
 This is an important advantage, especially if your company involves in a highly technical field or a particular niche with jargon and complex concepts.

-2) Works closely with the rest of the company
+2) This team works closely with the rest of the company